dmh23/deep_racer_framework/README.md

 #### Actual Speed
 - **track_speed** - The speed the car is currently actually travelling at
+- **max_possible_track_speed** - An estimate of the maximum possible track speed for the number of steps completed so far (it takes approximately 25 steps to reach a potential top speed of 4 m/s)
 - **progress_speed** - The speed of the car relative to the center line; if the car is travelling along the centre line, then it will be the same as the **track_speed**; if it is cutting a corner, the **progress_speed** will be higher; or if it is going sideways or taking the outside of a corner, then the **progress_speed** will be lower

 Note: These are real measures of the car's speed, unlike the **action_speed**, see below